We wish you and yours a bright and beautiful holiday season. Thank you, as always, for all you do for our home performance industry.

 Should you have any questions or need any assistance, please contact your DEA liaison.

 An omnibus bill on improving the nation's infrastructure contained a section to reauthorize the Weatherization Assistance Program (WAP) to appropriate $350 million, for each of fiscal years 2020 through 2024.
-The House marked up this amount to $290 million for 2020 and the Senate allocated $308.5 million.
-The legislation now will go to the committee.
-The amount appropriated in the fiscal year 2019 was $257 million.
+The House of Representatives marked up the funding for WAP to $290 million for FY 2020 while the Senate set WAP funding at $308.5 million.
+The House and Senate will meet in committee to determine the final award.
+The amount appropriated in fiscal year 2019 was $257 million.

 Also, the legislation for the first time states that the "Secretary may amend the regulations prescribed...to take into consideration improvements in the health and safety of occupants of dwelling units, and other non-energy benefits, from weatherization."
 The legislation also includes language allowing the WAP program to address issues that previously would have resulted in a deferral of the unit.
 "The purpose of this section," the bill reads, is "to expand the number of dwelling units that are occupied by low-income persons that receive weatherization assistance by making such dwelling units weatherization-ready."
 The bill also contains language for training HVAC contractors whose services may be required in weatherization work.